-The 2014 TXMMA Awards People’s Choice Voting wrapped up recently with over 5,000 fans of Texas MMA and BJJ voting in this past year’s annual polls.
+The 2015 TXMMA Awards People’s Choice Voting wrapped up last month with over 5,000 participants, friends and family of Texas BJJ voting in this past year’s annual polls.

 Though the finalists were decided based on statistical merit following our nomination period and subsequent research, the TXMMA People’s Choice Award Winners were 100% decided by popular vote.
 Yes this was a popularity contest, one that helped expose Jiu-Jitsu to many people outside our community.
 If even a small percentage of those participating voters become interested in training via these awards, then we’ve accomplished our goal.
 Likewise, all the votes garnered show the support that these individual grapplers receive as well, and it is our hope that sponsors, etc. recognize the passion they have for the sport.

 The results for the Official TXMMA Awards – Grappling Edition are also forthcoming soon so rest assured that the appropriate parties will be recognized as well based on their 2015 competition success.